Lake Of The Woods Association

 Other Communications Services

-The Holcomb Building vestibule, open 24 hours a day, contains a drop-box for articles to be submitted to the Orange County Review newspaper, a brochure stand sponsored by the Orange County Department of Tourism, and a slot in the inside door for the convenience of members to drop off items/payments after hours.
+The Holcomb Building vestibule, open 24 hours a day, has a brochure stand sponsored by the Orange County Department of Tourism, a box for retired American flags, and a slot in the inside wall for the convenience of members to drop off items/payments after hours.

 LOWA also maintains the Reading Room in the lower level of the Holcomb Building.
 This room can be accessed during regular business hours, and is the central depository for important Association documents, such as BOD and Committee meeting minutes, Committee Charters, governing documents, and reports from special ad hoc committees and outside consulting firms.